carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 - "Use help to discover the capabilities of libraries."
 - "Chart diversity estimates."
 keypoints:
+- "The kraken-biom program can automatize the creation of the phyloseq object"
 - "The library `phyloseq` manages metagenomics objects and computes alpha diversity."
 - "The libraries `ggplot2` and `patchwork`allow publication-quality plotting in R."
 - "Transform your named matrixes into Phyloseq objects using `pyhloseq(TAX, OTU)`."